Preparing for Retreat

 Because the schedule is a vital part of the retreat container, we ask that all attendees arrive on time and plan to stay through the end of the retreat.

 The retreat ends at 1 pm on Sunday and includes breakfast and lunch.
 Any unclaimed personal belongings left by guests will be held in the Lost and Found.
-Please call within a week’s time to let us know you’ve lost a personal belonging.
-If we haven’t heard from any guests within a week to claim a lost item, that item will be donated to charity.
+Please call within a week’s time to let St Crispin's know you’ve lost a personal belonging.

 To make your retreat most enjoyable, please bring comfortable casual clothing to wear.
 Yoga clothes, shorts and tee shirts are fine.
 Plan to dress in layers and bring a sweater or sweatshirt so that your body temperature is just right for you.
 Be sure to bring clothes that are appropriate for walking or hiking so you can enjoy the trails and property.